 If I had to sum up these headphones in one word it would be, totally underwhelming.
-Okay that’s 2 words lol.
+Okay, that’s 2 words lol.
 But to put it quite simply, these are weak sauce.
 There’s hardly any bass, and they are some of the quietest headphones I’ve ever heard.
-They also feel cheap and flimsy, and overall are about as durable as a plastic spoon.
+They also feel cheap and flimsy, and overall is about as durable as a plastic spoon.

 Flat, pretty neutral sound.

 Chord feels cheap, like it may not survive a chair being rolled over it.
 It’s also too long.

 The plastic feels like it could snap at any moment.